nicekiwi/ag-aus-docs/03_TF2/Mann_vs_Machine.md

-With help from Plodski and Disturbed we run a fourth server in [Mann vs Machine mode](http://wiki.teamfortress.com/wiki/Mann_vs._Machine).
-When not running MvM mode this server is used to host custom events.
+With help from Plodski and Disturbed we ran a fourth server in [Mann vs Machine mode](http://wiki.teamfortress.com/wiki/Mann_vs._Machine).

 ## Switching to–fro MvM mode